 Jeffrey P. Greenfield, M.D., Ph.D.

 Following residency he completed his fellowship in pediatric neurosurgery at the Children's Hospital of Philadelphia, one of North America's premier fellowship programs.
-By the completion of training, he had performed over 2500 neurosurgical procedures at three of the best cancer facilities in the world: Memorial Sloan Kettering Cancer Center, NewYork-Presbyterian Hospital and The Children's Hospital of Philadelphia.
+By the completion of training, he had performed more than 2500 neurosurgical procedures at three of the best cancer facilities in the world: Memorial Sloan Kettering Cancer Center, NewYork-Presbyterian Hospital, and The Children's Hospital of Philadelphia.

 Dr. Greenfield brings a unique mixture of scientific curiosity and clinical acumen to his position at Cornell.
 Expansion of several clinical programs, including pediatric epilepsy surgery, functional neurosurgery, spine surgery and skull base tumor surgery, have already been initiated under his direction.
 His basic science laboratory is studying the cellular mechanisms driving the transformation of low-grade astrocytomas, the most common benign brain tumor in children into more malignant tumors.
 Specifically he is looking at the events that stimulate neo-angiogenesis or new blood supply to the tumors with the intention being to design novel therapies to keep tumors in a benign state indefinitely.

 520 East 70th Street (east of York Avenue)